 Griefline offers several resources for coping with the grief and loss brought on by floods.
 You can contact the Griefline helpline to speak with one of our trained and skilled volunteers who will listen and provide support to help you recover and maintain your well-being.

-You can also share your experiences with others who have suffered through natural disasters in the dedicated Have you been affected by a disaster? forum.
+You can also share your experiences and words of support to others who have suffered through natural disasters in the Helping Hand forum.
 And scroll down for tips on how to cope.

 The 2019/20 bushfires subjected communities around Australia to the unexpected and rapid destruction of homes, properties, bush